devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 * Control-plane-Components on master :

 1. Kube-apiserver:
-    * The communicaion in the cluster happens from the kube-apiserver.
+    * The communicaion in the cluster from master to worker-nodes happens from the kube-apiserver.
 2. etcd:
-    * It is having all the information about the pods created and destroyed in your cluster.
+    * It is having all the information about the pods and nodes created and destroyed in your cluster.
     * It stores the information in the form of keyvalue pairs.
 3. kube-scheduler:
     * It is responsible for scheduling your pods on the nodes.